syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Column-Sizer.md

 ### Apply ColumnSizer for a particular column

-You can apply ColumnSizer to individual columns by using the [GridColumn.ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumn~ColumnSizer.html) property.
-The `GridColumn.ColumnSizer` property takes the [SfDataGrid.ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~ColumnSizer.html) value and apply the width to that particular column.
-The following code example illustrates how to apply `ColumnSizer` for a particular column.
+You can apply column sizing to individual columns by using the [GridColumn.ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumn~ColumnSizer.html) property.
+The `GridColumn.ColumnSizer` property is also type of `ColumnSizer`.
+If the `GridColumn.ColumnSizer` is not explicitly set to a value, then it takes the value of the [SfDataGrid.ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~ColumnSizer.html) and applies the width to the columns accordingly.

 The following code example illustrates how to apply `ColumnSizer` for a particular column.